Easy Green Olive Tapenade Recipe – A Savory Mediterranean Spread

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Tapenade is a garlicky and salty dip from Provence made from olives, garlic, anchovies, almonds and capers.
 This recipe is based on one from chef Anne Willan.
 I learned to make it while helping her put together the menu for her husband’s birthday party a few years ago.
 I’m not usually that partial to olives but I love this piquant spread that can be a perfect appetizer or sandwich spread.
 It can be made ahead of time and stored refrigerated in an airtight container for up to a week.
-Serve on its own or with an antipasto platter.
+Serve on its own or with another dip like eggplant dip or as part of an Italian antipasto platter.
+If you enjoy these flavors I recommend this marinated olives and feta cheese recipe!

 What is Green Olive Tapenade?